Outdoor Soccer 2020

 Note that Saskatoon Youth Soccer Inc (SYSI) schedules the games for U5-U9, and WUHCA does not have control over the schedule.

-- U5-U9 Season starts week of October 20 to early March.
+- U5-U9 Season starts week of May and ends June 25

 - Kinder soccer players must be at least 3 years old at the time of play.